 The magnitude of benefit and certainty in that benefit are both smaller for treatment of children with early symptomatic EJ-MLD.
-These children will not return to normal health, treatment with busulfan carries a risk of death, long-term outcomes are less certain, and it appears possible that treatment initially hastens progression of physical and cognitive decline that may or may not stabilize.
-Given these uncertainties, in children with early symptomatic EJ-MLD, we have moderate certainty of a comparable, small or substantial net health benefit with high certainty of at least a comparable net health benefit ("C++").
+These children will not return to normal health, treatment with busulfan carries a risk of death, long-term outcomes are less certain, and clinical experts were concerned that treatment may hasten progression of physical and cognitive decline before stabilization in some patients.
+Given these uncertainties, in children with early symptomatic EJ-MLD, we have moderate certainty of a small or substantial net health benefit with high certainty of at least a small net health benefit ("B+").
 However, families for whom the possible risk of initial faster progression after treatment with arsa-cel is determinative may reasonably conclude that current evidence is insufficient.

-We developed a lifetime semi-Markov model of MLD that assumed disease stabilization of 20 years after successful treatment.
-The cost-effectiveness of arsa-cel varies depending on the group treated.
-Assuming a single price for arsa-cel, threshold prices are shown in table ES1.
+We developed a lifetime semi-Markov model of MLD that assumed disease stabilization for at least 12 years after successful treatment.
+The cost-effectiveness of arsa-cel varies depending on the subtype treated.
+Assuming a single price, the Health Benefit Price Benchmark (HBPB) for arsa-cel ranges from \$2,294,000 to \$3,940,000.
+The actual cost-effectiveness of arsa-cel will depend on its price and its long-term durability.